-While these plants can often have different temperature or care requirements, one crucial factor is a constant – plenty of flowers.
+While these plants can often have different temperatures or care requirements, one crucial factor is a constant – plenty of flowers.

-Hibiscus flowers are attractive and used to make a delicious (and nutritious) tea.
+Hibiscus flowers are attractive and are used to make a delicious (and nutritious) tea.

 But being a heavy bloomer invariably raises that age-old debate: Should you deadhead hibiscus plants?

 It should come as no surprise that the real answer is entirely subjective.

 Here’s everything you need to know when deciding whether you wish to deadhead or not, as well as how to deadhead these plants more efficiently.